Champions League draw: Barcelona faces Paris Saint-Germain in pick of round of 16 ties - KVIA

 PSG now faces an anxious wait to find out the extent of the damage and whether Neymar will be fit in time to face his former club when the Champions League resumes in February.

-Elsewhere, Atletico Madrid and Chelsea provide an intriguing match up, with the wily, battle-hardened Diego Simeone going up against the inexperienced Frank Lampard.
+Elsewhere, Atletico Madrid and Chelsea provide an intriguing match up of those two clubs’ respective coaches, with the wily, battle-hardened Diego Simeone going up against the more inexperienced Frank Lampard.

 The London club have at times looked exhilarating in attack under Lampard, but have so far failed to find consistency.
-However, after only just scraping through last season’s group stages, Chelsea progressed at a canter this season, firing 14 goals and conceding just two to impressively top Group E.
+After only just scraping through last season’s group stages, Chelsea progressed at a canter this time round, firing 14 goals and conceding just two to impressively top Group E.

 Conversely, Atletico has struggled to find form in the Champions League and needed to avoid defeat against RB Salzburg in the final group stage game to guarantee a place in the last 16.